 So far my experience backpacking in Iran has only been one of warmth and hospitality, and really, really amazing food!
 I’m tempted to think all this hype over solo female travel in Iran has been blown way out of proportion.
-Though, in a few hours Mina and I are heading to Marivan, a small Kurdish city on the border to Iraq.
+Though, in a few hours Mina and I are backpacking to Marivan, a small Kurdish city on the border to Iraq.
 So you know, maybe I’ll have some more eventful things to share from there!
 (Kidding, family, Kurdistan is of course totally safe.)